yobed/wsb/readme.md

 Ford stock is definitely broken.
 As you read above, lots of false positives for 'press f to pay respects', or honestly just 'f'.

 Going to leave this on overnight, and see how it goes!
+Got up to 720 chunks, which is 360,000 rows, and on the relevant tickers, there are 53,438 data points.
+Better than my previous project.

 ##